radeklat/issue-watcher/README.md

 # issue-watcher
+Sometimes it happens that you discover a bug in a library that you are using and have to create a workaround (technical debt).
+However, it would be good to also remove the workaround once a bugfix is released.

-Python test cases watching when an issue is closed and failing a test to let you know fixed functionality is available.
-A good wayt to automatically manage and reduce know technical debt.
+This library provides Python `unittest` test cases that are watching when an issue is closed and failing a test to let you know fixed functionality is available.
+A good way to automatically manage and reduce known technical debt.

 [![Build Status](https://travis-ci.org/radeklat/issue-watcher.svg?branch=master)](https://travis-ci.org/radeklat/issue-watcher)
 [![codecov](https://codecov.io/gh/radeklat/issue-watcher/branch/master/graph/badge.svg)](https://codecov.io/gh/radeklat/issue-watcher)